This article provides an overview of the most important features of Sharetribe Flex.

 Together this allows you to create complex workflows based on things happening in your marketplace.
-A new booking can trigger the sending of a text message with Twilio.
+A new booking or order can trigger the sending of a text message with Twilio.
 A new user sign-up can set into action a campaign of drip emails in Mailchimp.
 A new listing can be automatically posted to any of your marketplace’s social accounts.
 And so much more.

 Flex admin console allows you, the marketplace operator, to manage the content your users create in your marketplace.
 Here are the features it offers: